 • Promote informed decision-making, access to information, and health as a pathway to autonomy.

-2. The Right to EducationEducational pathways are often disrupted, while unequal social norms and limited representation in decision-making spaces hinder women’s and girls’ civic and economic participation.
-We work to:
+2. The Right to EducationEducational pathways are frequently interrupted, while unequal social norms and low representation in decision-making spaces hinder their civic and political participation.
+We are working to:

-• Support continuous, safe, and inclusive educational pathways for girls and young women.
+• Take action to ensure continuous, safe, and inclusive educational pathways for girls and young women.

 3. Supporting Women’s Rights MovementsWomen’s rights organizations, despite being on the front lines, are facing shrinking civic space and the rise of anti-rights narratives, which undermine their work and limit their ability to influence change.
 We work to: